 With the intention to learn German, I was determined to meet native speakers so I could start practicing ASAP (which I obviously didn’t.
 It took me some years to actually speak it).
 I remember looking into the different CS profiles, making sure the photos and descriptions didn’t look questionable.
 In the end, I picked a guy and a girl and met them separately.
 And I picked well.
 Both became really good friends of mine and introduced me to their network.
 Later on, once I started attending German classes, got a job and started going to the university, I was able to make my own friends and build my own network, my own tribe.

 Of course, life happens.
 Friends come and go.
 Yet, I can still say that the boy who took me for coffee back then is still one of my dearest friends.
 By the way, after 7 years, we still don’t speak German to each other… I guess it’s hard to switch the language after so long.

-So, fast forward to 2017.
+So, fast forward to right this very moment.
 You’re new in town.
 How do you start meeting people?

 There are a bunch of webpages for newbies (and not so newbies) that inform you about events happening in your town that most of the international community attend to.
 In Frankfurt, I recommend this one and this one.
 You can always search for your city plus the word “expats” or “new in __” and you will definitely get a few results.

 2. Meetup & Internations

 I discovered meetup.com not that long ago and I love it.
 It is a worldwide community of people looking to meet up with locals or expats.
 Simply sign up and look for meetups in your town.
 There are all kinds of meet ups, from book clubs, yoga and meditation groups to “§$%ck up nights”, so it caters to all tastes 🙂